stw4198/CAENCrate/HV_Manual_Control/sethv/README.md

 Important info:

--- Most likely, have to do "sudo make; sudo make install" for the CAENUSBdrvB package.
--- Double check the "port number" for the USB connection to the V1718.
-Would be changed in sethv.h header.
-Not sure how the number is determined. try "lsusb" and "dmesg | grep -i usb" to look at the options.
--- Double check the address of the boards, set with the turney hex things, and set the values in the board header files.
--- The two cards are labelled in the code as "Card A" and "Card B".
-This refers to cards given Base addresses "32110000" and "32120000", respectively.
-To simplify the input slightly, channels on card "B" are referred to as channels 6-11 on inputs.
-E.G to set the voltage on channel 0 of card B to 200V, the command would be --VSet 6 200
 -- To get a full list of functions, simply open the program (./sethv) without issuing any commands.
 -- The format of an input goes as: ./sethv [command] [optional arguments] -- Currently, error codes are displayed when sethv is run.
 An error code of "Err: 0" means the command has executed successfully.